aosabook/500lines/ci/chapter.rst

 ````

 The dispatcher server uses the SocketServer module, which is a very simple server that is part of the standard library.
-There are four basic server types in the SocketServer module, TCP, UDP, UnixStreamServer and UnixDatagramServer.
-We will be using a TCP based socket server so we can ensure continuous, ordered streams of data to between servers, as UDP does not ensure this.
+There are four basic server types in the SocketServer module: TCP, UDP, UnixStreamServer and UnixDatagramServer.
+We will be using a TCP-based socket server so we can ensure continuous, ordered streams of data between servers, as UDP does not ensure this.

-The default TCPServer provided by SocketServer can only handle one request at a time, and therefore cannot handle the case where the dispatcher is talking to one connection, say from a test runner, and then a new connection comes in, say from the repository observer.
-If this happens, the repository observer will have to wait for the first connection to complete and disconnect before it will be serviced.
+The default TCPServer provided by SocketServer can only handle one request at a time, so it cannot handle the case where the dispatcher is talking to one connection, say from a test runner, and then a new connection comes in, say from the repository observer.
+If this happens, the repository observer would have to wait for the first connection to complete and disconnect before it would be serviced.
 This is not ideal for our case, since the dispatcher server must be able to directly and swiftly communicate with all test runners and the repository observer.

-In order for the dispatcher server to handle simultaneous connections, it uses the ThreadingTCPServer custom class, which adds threading ability to the default SocketServer.
-This means that anytime the dispatcher receives a connection request, it spins off a new process just for that connection.
+In order for the dispatcher server to handle simultaneous connections, it uses the `ThreadingTCPServer` custom class, which adds threading ability to the default SocketServer.
+This means that any time the dispatcher receives a connection request, it spins off a new process just for that connection.
 This allows the dispatcher to handle multiple requests at the same time.

 ````python
 class ThreadingTCPServer(SocketServer.ThreadingMixIn, SocketServer.TCPServer):